 1:15 PM - 2:00 PM

-Speaker(s): Mike McWhorter, Area Sales Manager – Northern CA, OR,WA,ID,AK,HI, Altec, Inc., Terry D Workman, Manager, Region Operations, Dominion Energy Utah, Jon Zawada, Sr. Manager, Technical Operations, FortisAlberta Inc., Melissa Skelton, Regulatory Affairs Strategic Advisor, Seattle City Light, Keisha McNeil, Sr. Manager, Southern California Edison
+Speaker(s): Mike McWhorter, Area Sales Manager, Altec, Inc., Terry D Workman, Manager, Region Operations, Dominion Energy Utah, Jon Zawada, Sr. Manager, Technical Operations, FortisAlberta Inc., Melissa Skelton, Regulatory Affairs Strategic Advisor, Seattle City Light, Keisha McNeil, Sr. Manager, Southern California Edison

 1:15 PM - 2:00 PM